PavriLab/inisite-nf/README.md

 ```

 #### `--treatment`
-Aligned NS-seq reads in any format permitted by MACS
+Raw NS-seq reads in FASTQ format

 #### `--treatment2`
-Optional second set of aligned NS-seq reads in any format permitted by MACS
+Optional second set of raw NS-seq reads in FASTQ format

 #### `--control`
-Aligned reads of background signal (e.g. sheared genomic DNA).
+raw reads of background signal (e.g. sheared genomic DNA).
 If not given MACS calls peak without input.

 #### `--control2`
-aligned control data set for `--treatment2`.
+raw control reads for `--treatment2`.
 If `--control` was specified this also must be specified.
 If both control arguments are not given MACS calls peaks without input for both.

 ## Generic arguments
 #### `--genome`